 Vertical gardening is the latest, most talked about trend in horticulture.
-Cities are displaying outdoor vertical walls planted with anything from succulents to vegetables, and gardeners are eager to create the same look on their outdoor walls at home.
+Cities are displaying outdoor vertical wall art planted with anything from succulents to vegetables, and gardeners are eager to create the same look on their outdoor walls at home.

 Get the Look at Home

 To meet home demand, companies like Wooly Pocket and Grovert offer products that make it easy to plant and hang living wall art.
 Recycled materials such as pallets can also be used.
-With a quick internet search you can find step-by-step instruction for making living art with this otherwise discarded lump of lumber.
+With a quick internet search, you can find step-by-step instructions for making living art with this otherwise discarded lump of lumber.

 Fill your hanging container with a light potting mix.
-We asked Leslie, designer of the living art at Cameron Village, what she recommends.
+We asked Leslie, the designer of the living art at the Village District, what she recommends.
 “Weight is critical in these walls.
 To make a mix at home, I recommend taking a standard potting mix and making it lighter by adding bark, perlite, vermiculite, and peat.”

-As with most container gardens, you will want to water nearly everyday.
+As with most container gardens, you will want to water nearly every day.
 The sun exposure and heat will determine the frequency.
 In the shade, you may only need to water every other day.
 In full sun, you may need to water twice a day.
-These types of containers are also heavy feeders, so you will want to fertilizer every two to three weeks.
+These types of containers are also heavy feeders, so you will want to fertilize every two to three weeks.

 The plants will also need to be pinched back regularly.
 Unlike putting a plant in a pot and letting it grow with little help from you, living art needs some help along the way.
 We learned from Leslie it doesn’t have to be a delicate operation.
 “I have found that grass clippers with flat sides work best for this type of pruning.”

-If you get a chance, take a spin around Cameron Village and see this cool collection of vertical gardening, then feel free to try your own at home.
+If you get a chance, take a spin around the Village District and see this cool collection of vertical gardening, then feel free to try your own at home.